Conservation Society of Sierra Leone

 Located in West Africa, Sierra Leone borders the North Atlantic Ocean between the countries of Guinea and Liberia.
 The coastline stretches for approximately 402 km encompassing over 70 coastal communities.
-The country's 6 million people speak English, Mend, Temne, and Krio, an English-based Creole spoken by the descendants of freed Jamaican slaves who were settled in the Freetown area.
+The country's 6 million people speak English, Mende, Temne, and Krio, an English-based Creole spoken by the descendants of freed Jamaican slaves who were settled in the Freetown area.

 The Conservation Society of Sierra Leone (CSSL) was formed in 1986 in response to the need for a local conservation organization.
 Little information existed about sea turtle populations in Sierra Leone as all efforts to establish a sea turtle conservation program were unsuccessful.
 In 2000, Mr. Edward Aruna, a student working towards a Bachelor of Science degree, agreed to take on the challenge of being the first Sierra Leonean to establish baseline data for sea turtle populations in Sierra Leone.

-Saying good-bye to a Chelonia species before being freed at Turtle Island.
+Saying good-bye to a Chelonia species before being freed at Turtle Island

 Under the guidance of the CSSL, Mr. Aruna documented that five species are present in Sierra Leone's coastal waters.
 Threats that face this turtle population include collection of turtles and eggs as a food source, collection of carapaces for ornaments, sand mining, recreational vehicles on beaches, and construction on nesting beaches.
 After successfully completing his degree program, Mr. Aruna continued to voluntarily work on the sea turtle conservation project at the CSSL.
 Eventually, the Sea Turtle Conservation Program (STCP) hired Aruna as their Program Officer.